 - State when they made their last request (if applicable)

-- What changes they’re seeking
+- State the changes they’re seeking

 - State that it is a statutory request for flexible working (if applicable)

-You must have a sound business reason for rejecting the request, and you should decide and respond to the request within 2 months.
+You must have a sound business reason for rejecting the request and you should decide and respond to the request within 2 months.

 - The burden of additional costs